theyworkforyou/shineyoureye-prose/posts/2021-02-03-nigeria-s-youth-ramp-up-sars-fight-bolster-demands-as-economy-teeters.md

 published: true
 slug: nigerias-youth-ramp-up-sars-fight-bolster-demands-as-economy-teeters
 author: Gerelyn Terzo for Sharemoney
-title: 'Nigeria’s Youth Ramp Up Sars Fight, Bolster Demands As Economy Teeters'
+title: 'Nigeria’s Youth Ramp Up SARS Fight, Bolster Demands As Economy Teeters'
 ---
 Nigeria has awakened a sleeping giant — their youth.
 In a country with a population of roughly 206 million, [50% are under the age of 19](https://www.nytimes.com/article/sars-nigeria-police.html).
 It is this segment of the population that has been behind the highly publicized protests around the country’s Special Anti-Robbery Squad, or SARS, which operates under Nigeria’s police force and is known to be corrupt.